maikeriva/privategooglecalendars/readme.txt

 == Changelog ==

+= 20200113 =
+* Adding referer to public calendar calls to handle restrictions on API key.

 = 20200112 =
 * Now also access to public calendars with an API key instead of more difficult to setup OAuth2
 * Small layout changes